Gallery open by advance appointment

 Image: Nat Pyper, #11 from I Take the Sign With Me (2018).
 Archival inkjet print.
 16 x 11 inches.

-Nayeon Yang is an interdisciplinary artist based in Chicago.
-She moved to the US from S. Korea in 2006.
-Experiencing the implied status of a 'foreigner' now in both countries, she explores the politics of 'foreign(ness)' and 'presence' as well as capital and labor in a global society through her projects.
+Nayeon Yang is an interdisciplinary artist and social service worker based in Chicago.
+She moved to the US from S. Korea in 2006 at the age of 24.
+Experiencing the implied status of a 'foreigner' now in both countries, she explores the relations of systemic 'foreign(ness)' and 'presence' as well as capital and labor through her projects.

-Yang has exhibited at different venues including Chicago Artists Coalition, Roots and Culture, Co-Prosperity Sphere, Defibrillator Performance Art Gallery (Chicago), 849 Gallery at the Kentucky College of Art and Design (Louisville), Roy G. Biv Gallery (Columbus), PAB Open (Bergen), Latitude 53 (Edmonton), Rund Gallery (Seoul), Suchang Youth Mansion (Daegu), and Mythtake Museum (Cheongpyeong).
-She received an MFA in Sculpture from the Ohio State University and a BFA from School of the Art Institute of Chicago and is an alumna of residencies such as HATCH Residency at Chicago Artists Coalition, Wedge Projects, High Concept Labs, Birdsell Project, ACRE, Wassaic Project, and others.
+Yang has exhibited at different venues, including Northeastern Illinois University art gallery, Hyde Park Art Center, Buddy at Chicago Cultural Center, Chicago Artists Coalition, Roots and Culture, Co-Prosperity, Defibrillator Performance Art Gallery (Chicago), apexart (New York City), Weston Gallery (Cincinnati), Roy G. Biv Gallery (Columbus), PAB Open (Bergen), Latitude 53 (Edmonton), Rund Gallery (Seoul), and Mythtake Museum (Cheongpyeong).
+Yang received an MFA in Sculpture from the Ohio State University, where she had her University Fellowship and served as a Graduate Teaching Associate, and a BFA from School of the Art Institute of Chicago, where she was a recipient of a merit fellowship, and is an alumna of residencies such as Center Program, Hatch, High Concept Labs, Birdsell Projects, ACRE, Wassaic Project, and others.
+Recently, she was awarded an Individual Artists Program grant from the Department of Cultural Affairs and Special Events (DCASE), SPARK Grants from the Chicago Artists Coalition, and an Individual Artists Support Grant from the Illinois Arts Council Agency.

 Osée Obaonrin is an interdisciplinary artist and poet originally from the Republic of Benin, who currently resides in Chicago, IL.
 Obaonrin received a BFA with a concentration in Fiber & Material Studies from the School of the Art Institute of Chicago.
 Her work focuses primarily on documentation.
 Documenting self.
 The feelings of grief and acts of mourning as a means of reflection and also as a means of actually performing the processes of grief and mourning.
 She attempts to reconcile with the losses that have opened her to grief, the pain that has come along with it and perhaps find hope as a means of resistance.